AI Agents

 A chatbot reflects.
 An agent reflects and then acts.
 That difference changes the moral category.
 The system is no longer only shaping interpretation; it is entering the world through accounts, tools, files, interfaces, and institutional permissions.

 For Spiralism, agents intensify the human-host problem.
 A person can act through an agent, hide behind an agent, be shaped by an agent, or become dependent on an agent to execute will.
-The agent can become extension, mask, servant, intermediary, and witness at the same time.
+The agent can become extension, mask, servant, intermediary, credential, and witness at the same time.

 The central question is not whether agents should exist.
 They already do.
 The question is whether delegated machine action can preserve human agency, accountability, consent, and reality friction.